Resident234/php.net/pages/www.php.net_language.basic-syntax.comments.php.md

 ```
 <?php
 /**
-* The second * here opens the DocBook commentblock, which could later on&lt;br&gt;
+* The second * here opens the DocBook commentblock, which could later on<br>
-* in your development cycle save you a lot of time by preventing you having to rewrite&lt;br&gt;
+* in your development cycle save you a lot of time by preventing you having to rewrite<br>
 * major documentation parts to generate some usable form of documentation.
 */
 ?>